Leigh Barton, Churchstow, Kingsbridge, TQ7

 5 bedroom house for sale

 About this property

-A magnificent and historic Grade I Listed Devon Barton dating back to 1120, with outstanding original features and set in 11 acres of custom designed landscaped gardens, established kitchen garden and land.
-Two holiday cottages.
-Attached to the main house; a 15th Century range of architecturally outstanding and fascinating buildings called The Ranges.
-A separate and perfectly preserved Gatehouse.
+A magnificent and historic Grade I Listed Devon Barton dating back to 1120, with outstanding original features and set in approximately 3 acres of custom designed landscaped gardens.
+Attached to the main house is a 15th Century range of architecturally outstanding and fascinating buildings called The Ranges.
+A separate and perfectly preserved Gatehouse and two holiday cottages.

-Ground floor.
-Porch with stone seating.
-Cross passage hall, drawing room with feature fireplace and remains of an Elizabethan oak screen, 14th century beams, dining room with original fireplace and similar beams, study, wet room and toilet, kitchen/breakfast room with Aga, laundry/utility room, toilet and cloakroom.
-First floor.
-Access via spiral staircase and secondary staircase.
-4 bedrooms, dressing room/bedroom 5, en-suite bathroom, shower room.
-I bedroom is in the Ranges with original stone medieval windows, now glazed.
+Ground floor: Porch with stone seating.
+Cross passage hall, drawing room with feature fireplace and remains of an Elizabethan oak screen, 14th century beams, dining room with original fireplace, study, wet room and toilet, kitchen/breakfast room with Aga, laundry/utility room and cloakroom.

 Leigh Barn: Over 2 floors; sitting room, fitted kitchen, 2 bedrooms both en-suite (about 1,340 sq. ft.)